highcanfly-club/pretix-monetico/README.md

 This is an alpha stage payment plugin for Pretix 4, it allows to use Monetico (CIC / Crédit Mutuel) online payment.

+# Installation
+`pip install pretix-monetico`
+You also need to give the url https://your.pretix.installation/plugins/payment/monetico to CIC/Crédit Mutuel as the "retour" url.
+The url is shared with organizers/events

 # Development setup